 In a very realistic sense, some of the same things that attract us to our partners end up becoming the same things that become issues later.
 For J, at first the teasing felt like home and was a positive trait.
 However, after a while the teasing frustrated J because she wanted more emotional closeness — leading to several arguments.
 J’s husband also became more emotionally unavailable as they became more comfortable in the relationship.
 When at first it seemed like this man was going to resolve that issue with his care and warmth up front, J was left once again in a situation with emotional disconnection.

-I hope this post has provided some insight to the dynamic between couples.
-It’s quite a bit more complex than the above (which may have already been pretty complicated to follow), but this is a basic introduction to get you started.
+It’s quite a bit more complex than the above.
 If you weren’t able to follow it, don’t worry, it’s not necessary to understand all of these details in order to resolve them.
 Individual and/or couples therapy is a great way to work on resolving these complex patterns.
-If you have any questions always feel free to email me.